 While public urination is a minor crime, usually requiring community service or a fine, exposure is completely different.
 If the responding officer determines that you “exposed your anus or genitals with reckless disregard,” they may arrest you for indecent exposure.

 If you were accused of a sex crime, you probably have a lot of questions.
-If you’d like to speak with an experienced Bryan, TX criminal defense attorney from The Law Office of Shane Phelps, P.C., please don’t hesitate to send us an email or call (979) 773-7028.
+If you’d like to speak with an experienced Bryan, TX criminal defense attorney from Shane Phelps Law., please don’t hesitate to send us an email or call (979) 773-7028.